approved master plan real estate county approved master plan real estate county

 How Zoning Affects a Master Plan

 Zoning plays a strategic role in the formulation of a master plan.
 It aligns with the overall land-use policy and aids in achieving the county’s development objectives.
-Zoning ordinances help master plans maintain balance between different land uses, ensuring orderly growth that’s in sync with county’s vision.
+Zoning ordinances help master plans maintain a balance between different land uses, ensuring orderly growth that’s in sync with the county’s vision.

 For instance, a master plan may include zoning provisions to preserve historical sites or develop green spaces.
 It may delineate industrial zones in areas with ample transportation and infrastructure, promoting economic progress without compromising residential tranquility.